emiltroczynski/j-labs-blog/2019/emiltroczynski/springbootwithrestassuredtests.md

     chain.doFilter(request, response);
   }
 ```
-getAuthentication reads and validates JWT.
+getAuthentication reads and validates a JWT.
 When it's valid, sets the user in the Security Context and allows the request to proceed.
 ```java
 private UsernamePasswordAuthenticationToken getAuthentication(HttpServletRequest request) {
     String token = request.getHeader(JwtSecurityConstants.HEADER_STRING);